MasrourTawfik/chat-gi-iads/docs/source/Applications-of-LLMs.rst

 The AI uses the sentences or paragraphs that come before the ambiguous sentence to gauge the topic and the direction of the narrative.
 Is the focus on astronomy, or is it on people and their actions?

+Here is a Hands on example to truly understand preceding text and context understanding in LLMs.

+`Hands on for Preceding Text`_.

+.. _Hands on for Preceding Text: https://colab.research.google.com/drive/14iMIAzJ2tBGM4OzX2qXqlWuvKtOo0umR#scrollTo=QDFLBcO59HdQ

 Subsequent Text
 **************